hardymathieu/nftsave/README.md

 # Why?
 "NFTs are just pointers to a server."
-Often true, but if that "server" is the ipfs, then you can actually (self) custody the files as well as the NFT.
+Often true, but if that "server" is the ipfs, then you can actually (self) custody the files as well as the Non Fungible Token.
 I'd been meaning to find a way to do that "at scale" and after finding no reasonable existing solution, decided to whip it up myself.
+Because "don't trust, verify", "Not your key, not your coins", and all that.
 (if unconvinced, learn more about why NFTs are awesome from [Punk6529](https://6529.io/education/tweetstorms/).)

 # Disclaimer
 I can't really code :D

+You'll figure it out soon if you start looking at the files.
 This was all put together with the help of various LLMs who helped me translate from English to Python.
-Surprisingly, it runs.
+But surprisingly, it runs.
 That's all I need it to do.
 It runs and it gets me my NFT data as intended.
 It's likely quite inelegant, It's probably super inefficient.
 I haven't tried following good practices (even the ones I know about) but the objective was to get it running.
+I can now speak computer, and get it to do my bidding, and that's awesome.
+Completely new unlock.

 Maybe I'll look into optmizing it, although I enjoy 0 -> 1 more than 1 -> 1.5; so probably not.
 If you, dear reader, on the other hand do enjoy perfercting things, **contributions are very welcome!**

-I'm just sharing it because it might help someone else (1) custody their own NFTs so they can safeguard things they care about (2) realize that LLMs are pretty good at translating EN to Python and that you can get computers to do things for you if you leverage the power of that translation engine.
-Which I think are both worthwhile things to share.
+**I'm just sharing it because it might help someone else (1) custody their own NFTs so they can safeguard things they care about (2) realize that LLMs are pretty good at translating EN to Python and that you can get computers to do things for you if you leverage the power of that translation engine.
+Which I think are both worthwhile things to share.**

 # How I use it
 I have cron jobs that run each of the scripts, in the right sequence, so as to achieve the ojective.